 7.2 Ultrasonic Additive Manufacturing (UAM)

-In Ultrasonic Additive Manufacturing (UAM), sheets or ribbons of metal are bound together using ultrasonic welding.
+In Ultrasonic Additive Manufacturing technology, sheets or ribbons of metal are bound together using ultrasonic welding.
 Products formed by this technology maintain their density as well as strength.
 After the welding, the part does not require any additional step of machining or removal of material.
 It requires relatively less energy as the metals are not melted.

 In UAM technology different metals like aluminium, copper, stainless steel, and titanium can be joined together which allows for greater flexibility in strength requirement of the part.